theredcmdcraft/gitflow-avh/FAQ.md

   want to manually merge a feature branch X into another feature branch Y?
 Not a problem.
 As long as you do it conciously and realize what this means for finishing those branches later on.

+  Just remember... you break it... you fix it

 * **Why does git-describe not work for me?**
   When finishing release and hotfix branches, that branch's HEAD is first